10 Most Popular Traditional Egyptian Food

 8. Molokhia

 Molokhia is a traditional Egyptian food with a long history.
-It’s a stew made with a leafy green sliced into little bits and cooked in a broth with ground coriander and fried garlic.
+It’s a stew of leafy greens sliced into little bits and cooked in a broth with ground coriander and fried garlic.

 Rice, bread, and your choice of chicken, beef, or seafood are typical accompaniments.
 However, The preparation of this meal varies according to the location of Egypt.